Microsoft Hybrid Agent

 In the Services console:

 In the registry at

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft Hybrid Service:

-Testing & validation of the Hybrid agent
+Testing and validation of the Hybrid Agent

 Add the object Microsoft AD App Proxy Connector and the # requests counter to your view.

 Test-MigrationServerAvailability -ExchangeRemoteMove:$true -RemoteServer '<your customguid>.resource.mailboxmigration.his.msappproxy.net' -Credentials (Get-Credential)